-Pascault Row is protected with a residential wet sprinkler system.
+Pascault Row is protected with a wet sprinkler system.
 The system contains water flow alarms and valve supervisory switches connected to the building fire alarm system.
 Standpipes are located with hose valves on each level of the stairwells.
 The fire department connection is located on Lexington Street.
 Caps are installed on fire department connections to prevent vandalism.

-The building is equipped with a fire alarm and mass notification system consisting of manual pull stations, waterflow detectors, and smoke detectors.
+The building is equipped with a fire alarm and mass notification system consisting of manual pull stations, water flow detectors, and smoke detectors.
 Manual pull stations are located next to all exit doors.
 Smoke detectors are located throughout the entire building.
 Notification speakers and strobes are located in all public areas and all apartments.
-All apartments have low-frequency sounder-base smoke detectors, which are more effective at alerting sleeping occupants than standard tone-audible notification appliances.
-Four apartments have high-intensity fire alarm strobes, which are utilized to alert occupants who are hard of hearing.
+All apartments have low-frequency sounderbase smoke detectors, which are more effective at alerting sleeping occupants than standard tone-audible notification appliances.
+Four apartments have highintensity fire alarm strobes, which are utilized to alert occupants with hearing impairments.
+The fire alarm system is monitored 24/7 by UMB Police and Public Safety.